Retirement

 Pre-Retirement Workshop

-Full-day Saturday session
+Full-day Saturday sessions

 Together, teachers and their pension partner will explore planning for retirement, the changing character of retirement and the process of making important decisions.
 Teachers will learn about financial and lifestyle planning before, during and after retirement from a teacher’s perspective.
 They will investigate various aspects of retiring, including building a financial plan, the Alberta Teachers’ Pension Plan, wills and estates, benefits and lifestyle planning for a successful and rewarding retirement.